pdobsan/oama/README.md

 ### Logging

 All transactions and exceptions are logged to `syslog`.
-Assumed a system using `systemd` you can inspect the log with the command below:
+If your OS using `systemd` you can inspect the log with the command below:

     journalctl --identifier fdm --identifier mailctl --identifier msmtp -e